iotaledger/iota-wiki/internal/participate/use-cases/nfts.md

 ## What is a NFT?

-A Non-fungile Token (NFT) was first invented by the Ethereum Community and describes as the ERC721 Token standart.
+A Non-fungile Token (NFT) was first invented by the Ethereum Community and describes as the ERC721 Token standard.
 The difference to normal tokens and a NFT is that, the NFT is unique and clearly verifiable and can be used to prove ownership of any digital good.

 There are many different use cases for NFTs, the most common use case is to link an image to it which becomes unqiue digital art which can be sold on open NFT marketplaces.

-Other use cases would be to use NFts as assets in games, for event tickets, for Decentraliced Finance (DeFi), for votings in dezentralced autonomous organisations (DAOs) or for any objects in the Metaverse.
+Other use cases would be to use NFTs as assets in games, for event tickets, for Decentraliced Finance (DeFi), for votings in dezentralced autonomous organisations (DAOs) or for any objects in the Metaverse.

 ## Different NFT Types on IOTA